Warner Bros. Discovery is up for sale as theaters hope for a renewed focus on films

 (SOUNDBITE OF TV SHOW, "LOONEY TUNES")

-DEL BARCO: Over the decades, Warner Bros. had several owners.
+DEL BARCO: Over the decades, Warner Brothers had several owners.
 Three years ago, Warner Media, as it was called, merged with Discovery, and last June, the company announced it would split into two, with film, TV and streaming studios on one side and on the other side, mostly legacy cable channels, including CNN.
-The split hasn't happened, and a new buyer might get the entirety of Warner Bros.
-Discovery.
-As the film industry continues to consolidate, there's speculation that Warner Bros.' old rival, Paramount, could take over.
+The split hasn't happened, and a new buyer might get the entirety of Warner Brothers Discovery.
+As the film industry continues to consolidate, there's speculation that Warner Brothers old rival, Paramount, could take over.

 Having just merged as Paramount Skydance, CEO David Ellison has already made several overtures.
 The idea of streaming giant Netflix buying the company has raised antitrust concerns on Capitol Hill.
 Industry watchers suggest other suitors could be Comcast, Amazon or an investor who's not already in the entertainment business.
 Regardless of whoever does end up buying the company, theater owners say they hope they'll prioritize making movies for the cinemas.